5 DAYS FROM $1,499

 Relax on board with a day at sea

-Enjoy a day at sea as the Ocean Explorer makes its way toward India.
-Visit the spa, get in a workout at the gym, lounge in the swimming pool, relax on the sun deck catching up with a great book, and enjoy the fabulous cuisine our chefs are offering.
+Enjoy a day at sea as the Ocean Odyssey makes its way toward India.
+Visit the spa, get in a workout at the gym, lounge in the swimming pool, relax on the sun deck catching up with a great book, and enjoy the fabulous cuisine our chefs are cooking just for you!

 Port Blair’s beauty and history